abhilashjp/lookupapp/docs/einvoicing/IRP-India.md

 B. Encouragement to adopt e-Invoicing through the IRP
 C. Closing thoughts on the future of digital transformation in India's invoicing processes

+ Overview
+    What is IRP?
+    Formats
+    How to Sign Up and Send E-Invoices on IRP
+    Invoice transmission flow
+    Notification Flow
+    Things to Note When Using IRP
+    Important websites
+    Reference Links
 -->